Living with Chronic Lung Disease:

-In most cases, COPD completely changes a person's life and it is hard to adjust to a new way of being in the world.
+In most cases, living with Chronic Lung Disease change a person's life and it is hard to adjust to a new way of being in the world.
 You may have been active for all of your life and now you can't do the things you once enjoyed.
 You most likely feel slowed down, and have lost much of the spontaneity you used to have.

 Dragging oxygen around, sleep problems, and fatigue make it difficult to just pick up and go.
 You may be self-conscious about your oxygen or a chronic cough and become reluctant to go out in public.
 Many people miss doing the things that made their life fun like traveling, dancing, gardening, walking, and spending time with family and grandchildren.
 Consequently, they can feel like a burden on their family.